jonbnewman/mobx-store-provider/docs/api/createStore.md

 ### Local state

-For local or ephemeral state, the recommended method is to define the `store` next to the component it is for.
+For local or ephemeral state the recommended method is to define the `store` next to the component it will be used in.

 ```javascript
 import React from "react";